Code-Institute-Submissions/htmltablebuilder/README.md

 ### D. Delete All HTML Text Files

-This deletes all of the HTML Text Files that are stored for now in Github.
+This deletes all of the HTML Text Files that are stored for now in assets/htmlfiles

 These are created when a user runs R. Run HTML Automation.